wmvolckmann/wmvolckmann.github.io/courses/2020S_ECN102/index.md

 * Time and Place: MWF 12:10-1pm, the Internets
 * Office Hours: WF, 10-11:30am, the Internets
 * Textbook: Analysis of Economics Data (it's on Canvas, for freeee)
 * Software: Stata.
 There is limited (i.e. unreliable) access [here](https://virtuallab.ucdavis.edu/).
-Since the textbook is being given away for free, I suggest you spend that money your own Stats license [here](https://www.stata.com/order/new/edu/gradplans/student-pricing/).
+Since the textbook is being given away for free, I suggest you spend that money on your own Stats license [here](https://www.stata.com/order/new/edu/gradplans/student-pricing/).

 ### Discussion